gafusion/doc/html/src/geometry.rst

 - x denotes the direct use of the parameter as specified in input.gyro, input.cgyro, input.neo,

-- C means the parameter is computed from data in input.profiles
+- C means the parameter is computed from data in input.gacode

 - D means the parameter is not part of the model and is not used (although the effective value is printed for diagnostic purposes)